DOP OIL MARTANI HILLS

 Flavors and Taste

 The world of Olive Tasting is sophisticated.
-It takes time and experience to recognize the specific flavors and aromas.
-The olives and the oil develop these aromatic features thanks to the “cultivar” of the olive tree, the growing geographic area, the “terroir”, the harvesting, and the oil pressing method contribute to obtaining the best Evo Oil.
+It takes some time and experience to recognize the specific flavors and aromas.
+The olives and the oil develop these aromatic features thanks to the “cultivar” of the olive tree.
+Also, the growing geographic area, the “terroir”, the harvesting, and the oil pressing method contribute to obtaining the best Evo Oil.

-The color of the oil is green with golden reflections and it shows balsamic characters and with an olfactory finish rich in vegetable tones reminiscent of the fresh olive fruit.
+The oil color is green with golden reflections, and it shows balsamic characters and an olfactory finish rich in vegetable tones reminiscent of the fresh olive fruit.

-Medium bitter and spicy sensations leave a nice sensation of freshness in the mouth.
-Long in evolution and persistence.
+Medium bitter and spicy sensations leave an excellent feel of freshness in the mouth.
+So long in evolution and persistence.

 On the palate, this extra virgin olive oil is herbaceous with balanced notes of rosemary, artichoke, and aromatic herbs.
 In the mouth, it is elegant and decisive.

-Every oil has specific features that make it perfect on some dishes.
+Every oil has specific features that make it perfect for some dishes.

 We recommend trying Martani DOP Olive Oil on stewed or grilled meats, grilled vegetables such as asparagus, spinach, turnips, and country herbs or potatoes.
 However, it adapts to all vegetables and side dishes, grilled and baked fish.
 In addition, it also gives its best on fresh salads and legume soups, especially beans and lentils.
-If you love to perceive all its fruitiness, try it on boiled green beans.
+Finally, try it on boiled green beans if you love to perceive all its fruitiness.

 Botanical species of Colli Martani DOP

-Colli Martani is obtained through the press of Moraiolo, San Felice, Leccino, and Frantoio olives varieties.
+Colli Martani oil is obtained through the press of Moraiolo, San Felice, Leccino, and Frantoio olives varieties.

-- Moraiolo: it’s a medium-size olive, it has a roundish and pulpy shape, and provides a very rich quality oil.
-The olive tree is tall, much productive, and is preferred by the Umbrian producers for its consistency and resistance to cold.
+- Moraiolo: it’s a medium-size olive; it has a roundish and pulpy shape and provides a wealthy quality oil.
+The olive tree is tall and much more productive, and it’s many Umbrian producers’ favorite for its consistency and resistance to cold.
 Often cultivate don high hills.

-- Frantoio: the most typical of Colli Martani area.
-It’s a medium-sized olive tree but quite vigorous, with very tortuous and sloping main branches.
-The secondary ones typically hanging.
+- Frantoio: the most typical of the Colli Martani area.
+Frantoio is a medium-sized olive tree but vigorous, with very tortuous and sloping main branches.
 Its olives are big, pulpy, and oval.
 It prefers the slopes of the hills, as it doesn’t like low temperatures.

 - Leccino: a strong tree with a wide leafage.
 The olive is large, pulpy, almost cylindrical.